 Rihga Royal Hotel Hiroshima (B,L)

 Set off by ferry on a full-day excursion to Itsukushima Island, popularly called Miyajima.
 Explore the 12th-century Itsukushima Shinto shrine, a World Heritage site, then enjoy ample free time for hikes, visits to tiny temples, and a stroll through the picturesque town.
+Participate in a tea ceremony this afternoon, with opportunities to capture images of this iconic tradition.
 In the evening, stay for sunset photographs of the shrine’s iconic vermillion torii (wooden gateway) at high tide, when the torii and parts of the shrine appear to float on the sea.

 Rihga Royal Hotel Hiroshima (B,L)